Adam Peaty: Briton bids to be Michael Phelps of breaststroke

 Five years ago, Peaty was a 17-year-old about to set off for a night in his hometown of Derby when he checked his mobile phone.

-It was then that he noticed that fellow swimmer Craig Benson, a fellow Brit whom he had competed against throughout the age levels, was about to compete at the London 2012 Olympics.
+It was then that he noticed that fellow Craig Benson, a fellow Brit whom he had competed against throughout the age levels, was about to compete at the London 2012 Olympics.

 In that instance, Peaty was transformed.